 Students are expected to form a thesis committee and pass their comprehensive exam by the end of the fall semester in their third year.
 The fourth year and beyond are devoted almost entirely to research.
 During this period, students continue to participate in program events, and are required to continue to meet at least annually with the thesis advisory committee during their final year(s).
 Students also take a refresher course in biomedical ethics in their fourth or fifth year in the program.
 It is the goal of the program for students to complete their thesis research and to successfully defend their thesis by the end of their fifth year.

 This program is fully-funded.
 Departmental and research grant funds are used to provide all graduate students with a stipend and to pay the costs of tuition and fees as well as the student's individual health and dental insurance.
-The stipend for the 2022-2023 academic year is $34,000, which is comparable to graduate programs of other universities in this region.
+The current stipend is $37,000, which is comparable to graduate programs of other universities in this region.
 Students can expect to receive continued financial support pending satisfactory progress in the Graduate Program.

 Many student-run professional organizations provide opportunities to get involved in leadership, community outreach, and graduate student advocacy.
 See a list of our student groups and organizations.